BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 Grab something from the PC with Blizzard, and something with either Magnitude, Earthquake, or Bulldoze.
 The best choice is training a Castform to 35 for Blizzard, and any Pokemon who'll learn the Bulldoze TM.
 Also, grab something with Heat Wave, Flame Burst, Lava Plume, or Eruption, such as the Magcargo we evolved earlier.

 Then, surf to the cave to the south, and use Blizzard in a battle.
-After the field has changed, use the ground move, and a path will open.
-Enter and surf to battle **Lapras**!
+After the field has changed, use the Fire move, and a path will open.
+Grab the *Icy Field Readout* then surf to battle **Lapras**!

 Heal at Nana's house again, then enter the cave to the right.

-Use the fire move in battle, then surf across.
+Use the Fire move in battle, then surf across.
 Exit at the southeast to get:

 **ZCell 054: Evergreen Island**